-Traditionally, NAVICP treated aircraft tires as a commodity; they bought them in bulk, and then stored them until they were needed.
+Traditionally, NAVICP treated aircraft tires as a commodity; buying in bulk, and then storing them until they were needed.
 This resulted in a large on-hand inventory (approximately 60,000 tires) that may or may not have had the right mix of tires for the fleet.
 This inventory was maintained through small contracts for individual types of tires, which were awarded to a variety of manufacturers (OSD, 2012).
-The unintended consequence of this short-term acquisition process was to send erratic signals to the industrial base, resulting in less than optimal production runs, higher cost raw material sourcing, and longer lead-times.
-In addition, distribution services were provided by organic military resources, often with delays; in effect, operational units had to maintain a retail inventory.
+The unintended consequence of this short-term acquisition process was that it sent erratic signals to the industrial base, resulting in less than optimal production runs, higher cost raw material sourcing, and longer lead-times.
+In addition, distribution services were provided by organic military resources, often with delays.
+In effect, operational units had to maintain a retail inventory.
 This resulted in higher overall costs to the fleet.